Bibb school board candidates tout community ties, classroom priorities

 Getting your Trinity Audio player ready...

-The qualifying period for the two board of education races ended earlier this month.
-Six candidates filed the requisite paperwork to be put on the May 16 ballot.
+The qualifying period for the two Bibb County Board of Education races ended earlier this month, and six candidates filed the requisite paperwork to be put on the May 19 ballot.

-Two candidates are running for the at-large Post 7 seat currently held by Daryl Morton, who is serving his final term and will become ineligible.
-Four candidates, including the incumbent Lisa Garrett-Boyd, are running for the at-large Post 8 seat.
+Two candidates are running for the at-large Post 7 seat currently held by Daryl Morton, who is term-limited and unable to run again.
+Four candidates, including incumbent Lisa Garrett-Boyd, are running for the at-large Post 8 seat.

-Here are the candidates running for the board of education.
+Here are the candidates running for Post 7:

 Candidates for Post 7